 3. May Never Need to Access the HELOC

 The need to access your HELOC can depend on the type of crisis you face when an emergency happens, and the extra expenses you’ll have in dealing with the situation.

 If you're employed, you may be able to cash-flow critical events without tapping your HELOC.
 Plus, even if you do use your HELOC, you might be able to quickly pay off what you borrowed, without paying much interest.

 Looking at these advantages, having access to a HELOC and skipping an emergency fund might make sense.
 But you’ll want to read on and consider the negatives about HELOC’s too.

 Home equity lines of credit typically come with a lower interest rate (4-5% range on average) than a personal loan or credit card debt, making them more cost-effective than other high-interest debt options when you need to borrow money.

 While any debt should be taken on with caution and a plan to pay it off, in terms of the potential costs of a loan the HELOC is preferred over other types of loans (with the possible exception of a cash-out refinance mortgage loan) when there's very minimal risk of you losing your home for nonpayment.

 Drawbacks of Using a HELOC as an Emergency Fund

 Understanding the terms of the HELOC is essential.
-The line of credit you are offered, and the interest rate you pay may depend on your income, credit score, and credit history, among other factors.
+The credit limit you're offered, the draw period (often 10 years), the repayment period (10-20 years), and the interest rate you pay may depend on your income, debt-to-income ratio, credit score, and credit history, among other factors.

 Spending money from an emergency fund reduces what you've saved but spending money from a HELOC adds to your debt.